christinazavou/ANNFASS/documentation/papers/generic/octant_based/ocnn.md

 - much more efficient+successful than full-voxel approaches
 - experiments run on object classification, shape retrieval and shape segmentation

+classification is already performing well on resoltion 2^3 ..which means the network can recognize 3D shape easily from far away like a human..

 ##### Octree Construction
 1. uniformly scale the 3D shape into an axis-aligned unit 3D bounding cube
 2. then recursively subdivide the bounding cube of the 3D shape in breadth-first order